ers-transit/hackathon-2021-day0/README.md

 Day 0 is an optional day that is particularly designed for new community members and those who want help getting their coding environments set up.
 You can use this tutorial whether or not you attend the Day 0 zoom session.

 ## If you plan to attend Day 0 on zoom:
 We will walk step-by-step through a Guided Tutorial on the process of setting up a convenient coding environment to work with JWST data.
+It is not a complete introduction to the Python language, but it shares some tips to help get started.

 **Before you attend:** Please be aware there are a few things you'll need to download.
 Some of them include large files, so it's probably a good idea to start downloading them *before* the start of the tutorial session.
 Those downloads are:
 1. **This tutorial repository.** If you're new to GitHub, click the green *Code* button in the upper right corner of this window and select *Download ZIP*.
 (Check out Christina Hedges' Day 1 GitHub tutorial tomorrow for more advanced GitHub concepts!)